 Implications for a Discipline of Coaching

 Traditionally professions are underpinned by an academic discipline and for a body of knowledge to be an academic discipline there needs to be sufficient unique knowledge for the academy to teach as a separate subject.
 The challenge for coaching is that whereas there is a substantial body of knowledge, a significant amount of it is currently shared with education, HRM and, to lesser extent, psychology.
 This does not mean it is not specialised, skilful or impactful but it does represent a fundamental challenge to the emergence of coaching as a discipline and subsequently a profession.
 In our analysis so far we have identified coaching to be a management craft and an interdisciplinary practice, drawing its knowledge from a range of different fields as well as its own research.
 The knowledge it uses is also applied within other areas of people intensive practice viz: Mentors, Facilitators, Counsellors, trainers and educators.
 This places it in a somewhat unusual position of being a body of knowledge (unique but small) that could be identified as a sub-discipline that underpins specialist practice within a variety of distinct professional areas with their own discipline bases.
-The lack of a undergraduate degree but the proliferation of Post Graduate Certificates, Masters and higher-level CPD in the field is illustrative of this position.
+The lack of an undergraduate degree but the proliferation of Post Graduate Certificates, Masters and higher-level CPD in the field is illustrative of this position.
 Coaching practitioners are drawn from a range of backgrounds and have a variety of initial disciplines that they seek to complement with a specialisation in coaching.
 Therefore the concepts of discipline (and profession as we see later) are not fully descriptive of coaching’s potential contribution to individual and organisational development.

 As identified by Drake (2008)